computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

 **packaged-utilities** is an extension of [linux-shell-base][linux-shell-base] for utilities made up of two or more files.
-These utilities conform to a low-level methodology like those in **linux-shell-base**.
+These utilities conform to a low-level methodology and scripts follow the same [guideline][wiki-Guideline-for-Scripts] as those in **linux-shell-base**.

 # Content